Frequently Asked Questions

 Smoking is not permitted on the train.
 This restriction applies to all areas of the train including outside on the open end balconies.

-As long as children are accompanied by a responsible adult, children are welcome on board.
-Children 3yrs and under travel for free provided they are sitting on an adult’s lap and not occupying a seat.
+Yes children are welcome on board as long as children are accompanied by a responsible adult.
+Children 2yrs and under travel for free provided they are sitting on an adult’s lap and not occupying a seat.